T-R3x3r/EYPOR-AI/docs/PARAMETER_SYNCHRONIZATION_GUIDE.md

 }
 ```

+---

-## 📊 Parameter Validation Features
+## Parameter Validation Features

-### 1. **Real-time Validation**
-- Validates parameter changes immediately after database updates
+- **Real-time Validation:** Validates parameter changes immediately after database updates
-- Ensures changes are properly applied
-- Reports any issues or inconsistencies

-### 2. **Model Compatibility Check**
-- Analyzes model files to ensure they use database access
+- **Model Compatibility Check:** Analyzes model files to ensure they use database access
-- Identifies any file-based operations that should be updated
-- Provides recommendations for optimal parameter access

-### 3. **Execution Monitoring**
-- Tracks which parameters are used during model execution
+- **Execution Monitoring:** Tracks which parameters are used during model execution
-- Compares before/after parameter states
-- Reports any parameter changes made during execution

-### 4. **Change History**
-- Maintains snapshots of parameter states
-- Tracks all modifications with timestamps
+- **Change History:** Maintains snapshots of parameter states and all modifications with timestamps

-- Provides detailed change reports
+---

-## 🚀 Using the System
+## Using the System

 ### Modifying Parameters
 1. **Through the Chat Interface:**
    ```
    User: "Change the maximum hub demand to 25000"
-   System: Analyzes request → Updates database → Validates change → Reports success
+   System: Analyzes request → Updates scenario database → Validates change → Reports success
    ```

+---

+## Summary

+EYProject's parameter synchronization system ensures robust, scenario-aware, and validated parameter management for all models, eliminating manual errors and guaranteeing that every model run uses the latest data.